rutgerblom/SDDC.Lab/FirstPod.md

 ## Configure the physical ESXi host
 Currently the scripts supports deploying Pods on a standalone ESXi host.
 This host must be running ESXi version 6.7 or later.
 After installing ESXi make sure that you configure the following:

-* DNS name resolution.
-The ESXi host should be able to resolve its own hostname via DNS and the Ansible controller must be able to resolve the ESXi hostname via DNS.
 * A datastore.
-* A portgroup configured with the VLAN ID of the Lab-Routers segment.
-In the default Pod configuration this portgroup is actually called "Lab-Routers" so giving it that name means you have one thing less to think about later on.
+* A portgroup configured with the VLAN ID of the Router Uplink segment.
+In the default Pod configuration this portgroup is called "Lab-Routers" so giving it that name will save you some time.

 ## Install the Ansible controller

 The Ansible controller is the machine from which you will run the Ansible scripts.
 We recommend installing a modern version of [Ubuntu](https://ubuntu.com/download) on a dedicated virtual machine.
 This VM can be connected to any VLAN as long as it:

 * Can access the physical ESXi host
-* Can reach the Lab-Routers segment and the Pod networks behind the [VyOS](https://www.vyos.io/) router.
+* Can reach the Router Uplink segment and the Pod networks behind the [VyOS](https://www.vyos.io/) router.
 * Has Internet access.

 ### Software